acucciniello/acucciniello.com/_posts/2016-10-18-alexa-open-doc-1--Introduction-and-Background.md

 ## Introduction

-For the past year and a half, I have been playing around with Node.js and created a few side projects to increae my knowledge and skills.
+For the past year and a half, I have been playing around with Node.js and created a few side projects to increase my knowledge and skills.
 Going from nothing to where I am now was a struggle but is well worth it to look back and see all the hurdles I have overcome to get to the point I am at.
 For all those starting to learn, learning by doing is the best way to get the information engrained in you.
-It is the hardest, but it forces you to learn and because of the expereinces you have assoicated with that learning you tend to remeber what you learned better.
-Enough about learning and lets get to the topic of this post.
+It is the hardest, but it forces you to learn and because of the experiences you have associated with that learning you tend to remember what you learned better.
+Enough about learning and let's get to the topic of this post.

 ## Inspiration

 Have you ever had a great idea come to you when you were doing a monotonous task like washing dishes or showering?
 Have you ever wanted to write that idea down and this way you can make millions of dollars off that idea but your hands were tied in the that monotonous task?
-Thats where alexa-open-doc comes in.
+That is where alexa-open-doc comes in.

 ## Progress Thus Far

 For my first functional task, I wanted to be able to access Google Drive and have Alexa list my files back out at me.
-This presented itself with a few challanges:
+This presented itself with a few challenges:

 	1. I did not know anything about building an alexa skill